-A recent article hypothesized that some of the benefits reported for higher lithium levels in the drinking water (lower suicide rate, lower homicide and crime rates) could be due to lithium mitigating the effects of lead toxicity.
-“Animal studies demonstrated that lithium pre-treatment mitigates lead toxicity.”
+A recent article hypothesized that some of the benefits reported for higher lithium levels in the drinking water (lower suicide rate, lower homicide, and crime rates) could be due to lithium mitigating the effects of lead toxicity.
+“Animal studies demonstrated that lithium pre-treatment mitigates lead toxicity.”[ref]

 Toxicity of lithium:

-Lithium is considered by some to be an essential trace element, and a complete elimination of lithium causes a decline in fertility, higher mortality rates, and behavioral abnormalities.[ref]
+Many consider lithium to be an essential trace element.
+Completely eliminating lithium from the body causes a decline in fertility, higher mortality rates, and behavioral abnormalities.[ref]

-Other side effects noted by patients taking lithium chloride include increased thirst and urination, weight gain, and mental dullness.
+Other side effects noted by patients taking prescription levels of lithium chloride include increased thirst and urination, weight gain, and mental dullness.
 It was theorized that bipolar patients taking lithium may drink more calories due to increased thirst, thus causing weight gain.[ref]
-Other side-effects of higher doses of lithium include increased risk of kidney problems and interaction with hypothyroidism.
+Other side-effects of higher doses of lithium include increased risk of kidney problems and hypothyroidism.